 Clinton Road, West Milford

-This area, both the road, and the area around it, are fraught with stories.
+This area, both the road and the area around it, are fraught with stories.
 Going all the way back to 1906, this place was rumored to be haunted.
 Nowadays, not only is it rumored to be haunted, but there are stories of Satan worshippers, the KKK, escaped circus animals, and the ghost of a drowned young boy.
 Some years back, off this road, was an old castle, named the Cross Castle.
 The castle no longer stands, but while it did, it was rumored to be a gathering place for Satanists and the Ku Klux Klan.
 On certain nights a bonfire could be seen, coupled with mysterious chanting.
-People have been rumored to have gone into seizures when hearing the chanting from the road.
-When the castle still stood, it had strange graffiti on the walls, supposedly the work of the Satan worshippers.
+People have been rumored to have gone into seizures upon hearing the chanting while on the road.
+People have reported finding small burnt sections of ground near the castle.
+When it still stood, there was strange graffiti on the walls, supposedly the work of the Satan worshippers.
 In fact, when the demolition crew came in to destroy the castle, they found graffiti in the basement- which had been sealed for years, with no way in or out.

 One story is that if you see a dead animal on the road near the castle, no matter what type of animal it is, never get out of your car.
 If you do, supposedly, then that’s when you are captured and killed.
 There are some people, that once they cross the boundary of the old castle, go into a kind of shock, and need to be led out of the area by whoever they are with- if they’re lucky enough to be with someone at the time.
 Then again, there is the tale that the castle rebuilds itself every year on October 30, and that people will go sacrifice a goat there.
 On this date, the castle has strange guardians, large floating “hellhounds” that guard the castle, and prevent any trespassers from coming too near.
 It’s best not to get out of your car around where the old castle used to sit- even in the day.